 What Is The Reasonable Notice Period?

-At least give a 30 to 60 days’ notice or more before you pack out of a rental property.
-However, laws vary across states.
-The property owner should receive your letter no later than the middle of a month if you plan to move out at the end of the succeeding month.
-If you are quitting the lease on July 30, give notice before June 15.
+1. The property owner must receive your letter no later than the middle of the month if you plan to move out at the end of the following month.
+So if you are leaving the lease on 30 July, give notice by 15 June.

 How to Write a Notice For the Vacation of a Rental Property